 - In the upper-left corner of the page, select the region where the data synchronization

 - Click Create Task.
-On the page that appears, configure the source and destination databases.Warning After you select the source and destination instances, we recommend that you read the limits displayed at the top of the page.
-This helps you create and run the data synchronization task.
+On the page that appears, configure the source and destination databases.Warning After you select the source and destination instances, we recommend that you read the Limits displayed in the upper part of the page.
+This ensures that you create and run the data synchronization task.

 Section Parameter Description N/A Task Name

-DTS automatically generates a task name.
-We recommend that you specify an informative name to identify the task.
+The task name that DTS automatically generates.
+We recommend that you specify a descriptive name that makes it easy to identify the task.
 You do not need to use a unique task name.

 Source Database Database Type Select MySQL.
-Access Method Select Alibaba Cloud Instance.
-Instance Region Select the region where the source ApsaraDB RDS for MySQL instance resides.
-Replicate Data Across Alibaba Cloud Accounts In this example, select No because data is synchronized within the same Alibaba Cloud account.
-RDS Instance ID Select the ID of the source ApsaraDB RDS for MySQL instance.
-Database Account Enter the database account of the source ApsaraDB RDS for MySQL instance.
+Access Method Select Cloud Instance.
+Instance Region The region where the source ApsaraDB RDS for MySQL instance resides.
+Replicate Data Across Alibaba Cloud Accounts Specifies whether data is synchronized across Alibaba Cloud accounts.
+In this example, No is selected.
+RDS Instance ID The ID of the source ApsaraDB RDS for MySQL instance.
+Database Account The database account of the source ApsaraDB RDS for MySQL instance.
 The account must have the REPLICATION CLIENT, REPLICATION SLAVE, SHOW VIEW, and SELECT permissions.
 Database Password

 Destination Database Database Type Select PolarDB-X 2.0.
-Access Method Select Alibaba Cloud Instance.
-Instance Region Select the region where the destination PolarDB-X V2.0 instance resides.
-Instance ID Select the ID of the destination PolarDB-X V2.0 instance.
-Database Account Enter the database account of the destination PolarDB-X V2.0 instance.
-The account must have the read and write permissions.
+Access Method Select Cloud Instance.
+Instance Region The region where the destination PolarDB-X V2.0 instance resides.
+Instance ID The ID of the destination PolarDB-X V2.0 cluster.
+Database Account The database account of the destination PolarDB-X V2.0 instance.
+The account must have read and write permissions.
 Database Password

 - Basic Settings